GRI 401 Employment

 ---|

 Bertelsmann does not report case numbers, since such incidents are subject to special confidentiality requirements.
-All reports of suspected compliance violations received are reviewed and examined in accordance with the procedures laid down in the Group Guidelines.
-If an infringement is confirmed, appropriate remediation measures are taken.
-Details on case categories, case numbers and total numbers of reports received are regularly reported to the Bertelsmann Corporate Compliance Committee and the Executive Board as well as to the Audit and Finance Committee of the Supervisory Board.
+All reports of suspected compliance violations received are reviewed and examined in accordance with the procedures set out in the Group Guidelines.
+If a violation is confirmed, appropriate remediation measures are taken.
+Details on case categories, case numbers, and total numbers of reports received are regularly reported to the Bertelsmann Corporate Compliance Committee, the Executive Board, as well as to the Audit and Finance Committee of the Supervisory Board.
 Further details on this are subject to trade secrecy provisions.

 UN Global Compact principles: I-III |